 Learn more the Health Outreach Project and how you can be involved.

 Philadelphia-area alumni or affiliate faculty who are in primary care are invited to serve as preceptors in their own practices every spring.
 This is an opportunity to engage with current medical students and have a real impact on their learning and possibly career choice.
 Preceptors are asked to serve 12 hours a week for six weeks.
-The next opportunity to volunteer as a preceptor will be in the Spring of 2016.
-Contact Natalie Toroni, program coordinator, for more information at firstname.lastname@example.org or 215.991.8554.
+Contact Kenneth Rookstool, Phase 1 curriculum director, for more information at email@example.com or 215.991.8551.